 One care worker likens the working conditions to a prison, saying they were not allowed to leave the house all week.
 Sevacare are denying that the women were working 24 hour days, claiming that the care workers’ hours were covered by a “daily average agreement” in which they were paid for 10 hours.

 To read more, visit the BBC.

-At Fiona Bruce LLP we deal with all kinds of matters of employment law.
+At Fiona Bruce Solicitors we deal with all kinds of matters of employment law.
 We have an archive of employment law resources which you can find here.
 Should you need advice, please contact us to find out how we may help you.

 This article is for general information only and does not constitute specific advice.
 You should not rely on the information in this article.
 Fiona Bruce Solicitors recommends that you seek our specific advice if you wish to rely on the any part of this article.
 Whilst Fiona Bruce Solicitors makes every effort to ensure that the article is accurate, Fiona Bruce Solicitors excludes all liability for claim, loss, demands or damages of any kind whatsoever (whether such claims, loss, demands or damages were foreseeable, known or otherwise) arising out of or in connection with the use of this article or any other information contained on this website.
 Any information provided only applies to England and Wales.